Looking for a pescatarian-friendly nugget to pop in your mouth? These Easy Baked Salmon Nuggets are extra crispy and filled with flavor!

 Salmon Nuggets Tips and Tricks

-Then, add them to a bowl and set aside to cool while you prep your salmon.
+Add the crispy Panko breading to a shallow bowl and set aside to cool while you prep your salmon.

 Before you start the breading process on the salmon, it’s best to remove excess moisture to get the best texture once it’s baked!

-While the cubes do not have to be perfectly equal in size by any means (depending on the cut of your salmon, it may be hard to get them perfect!), try to get them close.
+While the cubes do not have to be perfectly uniform (depending on the cut of your salmon, it may be hard to get them perfect!), try to get them close.

 The size of each piece will vary the baking time, so keeping them all roughly the same size helps them bake evenly.
 This means, if some spots of the cut of your salmon are thicker than others, you may have to slice them in half.